NeFM4GeoAI/NeFM4GeoAI.github.io/cfp/index.md

 ## Submission Guidelines

+We welcome submissions of papers ranging from 4 to 8 pages as main content, with up to 2 additional pages containing references and an optional appendix.
+All submissions must be in PDF format and formatted according to the new ACM format published in ACM guidelines (e.g., using the ACM LaTeX template on Overleaf) and selecting the “sigconf” sample.

-We invite submissions between **4 and 8 pages** (excluding references) covering the above topics.
-Manuscripts will be reviewed by our program committee through a **double-blind review process**.
+Manuscripts will be reviewed by our program committee through a *single*-blind review process**.
 Accepted submissions will be presented either as oral talks or posters during the workshop.

+**Submission Policy**
-For unpublished work, authors have the option to include their accepted papers in the **Companion Proceedings of the Web Conference 2025**, provided they meet the camera-ready timeline.
-Including a paper in the companion proceedings does **not** restrict future submissions to other venues.
-Previously published work is also welcome for submission to the workshop, but such work will **not** be included in the companion proceedings.
+- Authors of unpublished papers accepted to the workshop may choose to have their work published in the **Companion Proceedings of TheWebConf 2025**, provided they meet the camera-ready submission deadline.
+- Papers not included in the **Companion Proceedings of TheWebConf 2025** can be freely submitted to other venues in the future.
+- Previously published or under-review work are also welcome for submission to the workshop but **will not** be included in the **Companion Proceedings of TheWebConf 2025**.
+Authors should use the standard ACM template and clearly indicate the prior publication status of their paper.
+- All accepted papers will be archived on the workshop's website.

 This policy encourages open discussions while respecting the integrity of prior and future publications.